 Of course, we always hear about weight loss programs or how people stop smoking with hypnosis.
 Hypnosis for smoking cessation and losing weight is very successful.
 And questions about hypnosis and hypnotherapy often include those issues.

-But did you know that millions of people use hypnosis and self-hypnosis for every reason imaginable?
+But did you know that millions of people use hypnosis and self-hypnosis for every purpose imaginable?
 People use hypnosis for childbirth, hypnosis to conquer anxiety, fear of flying and to improve athletic performance.
-Hypnosis is used for health issues, even for pain control.
+Hypnosis is used for health issues, even pain control.
 People use hypnosis for irritable bowel syndrome.
 Stubborn health issues like migraines or chronic fatigue often respond to hypnosis.
 Improving memory or concentration, preparing for an important meeting or test -- people use hypnosis to help with self-confidence.
 Hypnosis has been known to help with stuttering and anxiety-related problems.

 Now remember, it's important to realize that hypnotherapy isn't a cure for anything.
-It's not to be mistaken for psychological counseling or psychotherapy.
+Also, it's not to be mistaken for psychological counseling or psychotherapy.
 And it is definitely not a medical treatment.
 It simply takes advantage of the phenomenon of the mind/body connection to help a person make beneficial change in his or her life.

 If you have a problem and you are asking yourself if hypnotherapy can help, think about this: There is nothing in your life that isn't affected by your thoughts about it.
 And the most powerful thoughts you have are the ones in your subconscious mind.
 That's where hypnosis and hypnotherapy work -- the subconscious.